SDGforskning/sdg-strings/SDG10_query_action_WoS.md

   )
 NEAR
-  ("risk$" OR "hazard*" OR "insecure" OR "insecurity" OR "unprotect*" OR "unrelaib*" OR "vulnerab*" OR "dead*" OR "die$" OR "disappear*" OR "unstability" OR "unstable" OR "trafficking" OR "barrier$" OR "obstacle$" OR “death*” OR "mortalit*" OR "casualt*" OR "injur*" OR "danger"
+  ("risk$" OR "hazard*" OR "insecure" OR "insecurity" OR "unprotect*" OR "unrelaib*" OR "vulnerab*" OR "dead*" OR "die$" OR "disappear*" OR "unstability" OR "unstable" OR "trafficking" OR "barrier$" OR "obstacle$" )
-  )
 NEAR
   ("migrat*" OR "mobilit*" OR "move" OR "moving" OR "movement" OR "travel*" OR "international*" OR "internal*" OR